 - Flour: You only need two tablespoons for a cup and half of dry chickpeas.
 The flour helps to absorb the moisture from the herbs and onions and bind it together.

-- Baking soda: This is optional, but I recommend adding it right before baking or frying the falafel.
-It helps to give it a light and fluffy texture.
+- Baking powder: This is optional, but I recommend adding it right before baking or frying the falafel.
+It’s a raising agent that helps to give it a light and fluffy texture.

 - Seasonings: Salt and pepper, cumin and coriander.